Samkth123/KTH-md/Growth/Session 2/Live Session 2 - The growth process.md

 ### Growth modes
 Fancy word of how firms grow

 Organic growth
 or
-In
+Inorganic growth:
-Acquisitions, merger or minority investment = Equity investments Joint venture or strategic alliances = Partnership based Franchising or licensing = Replication/contract-based
+- Acquisitions, merger or minority investment = Equity investments
+- Joint venture or strategic alliances = Partnership based
+- Franchising or licensing = Replication/contract-based

+Organic growth means growing through own internal processes and resources.
+If grow internationally organically you start your own factory in another country
+- It relies on a consistent flow of ideas and deve